rhythmus-emulator/rparser/README.md

 # RParser

-Notedata parser for VOS/BMS/SM/OJM files.
+Notedata parser for BMS/BMSON/OSZ,OSU/VOS/DTXMania(dtx)/SM/OJM files.

 Not suitable to use, currently under development.

 Part of codes may be refered from Stepmania/Bmsbel libraries.

+May require: zlip/libarchive/iconv library.

 MIT License.